Seven Men and One Brain

-Plot
+Synopsis

-Criminologist Ross Simpson seems to have everything that one could desire; the respect of his university students, being an author, and having a secret identity.
-The only thing Simpson doesn't have is a large amount of money.
-Simpson's secret identity involves planning what he regards as perfect crimes, however they fail due to the stupidity and bumbling of the criminals he recruits to carry out his secret schemes.

-Simpson's publishers send him on an all expenses paid trip to Buenos Aires that includes accommodation and an attractive secretary.
-Putting his writing on hold, Simpson schemes to rob the patrons of the Teatro Colón during the opening performance of La traviata using a gang of Argentinian criminals who are trained to sing.
-Things begin to go awry when Simpson is pursued by the angry Italian criminals who failed on one of his Italian jobs and a variety of sexy women who seem to get in his way...
+Criminologist Ross Simpson seems to have everything that a man could seemingly desire: the respect of his university peers and students, a successful career as an author, and a secret identity and romance with his young student Leticia.
+The only thing Simpson doesn't have is a large amount of money, which he wants to get by using his secret identity and planning what he regards as "perfect crimes".
+Nevertheless, all of them fail due to the stupidity and bumbling actions of the criminals he recruits to carry out his secret schemes.
+One day Simpson's publishers send him on an all-expenses-paid trip to Buenos Aires, which includes accommodation and an attractive secretary.
+Putting his writing on hold, Simpson schemes to rob the patrons of the famous Teatro Colón during the opening performance of the classic opera La traviata, all the while using a gang of Argentinian criminals who are trained to sing.
+Things begin to go awry when Simpson is simultaneously pursued by the angry Italian criminals who failed one of his Italian jobs and a variety of attractive women who seem to get in his way.